 When we lose flexibility and become tight, the range of motion in our joints gets smaller and our muscles actually shorten.
 Then, when we need to use our muscles to perform some movement or activity, they are weak and can’t perform as well as they should.
 That puts us at risk for strains, pain, and damage.

-Stretching and improving our flexibility can also help us to:
+Other benefits of stretching and improving our flexibility can help us to:

 - Protect our joints